mt-akar/bottom_nav_layout/README.md

 It is quick and powerful layout with
  - Bottom navigation bar
  - Page state preservation
+ - Lazy page loading
  - Back button navigation management
- - Lazy page loading

 # When should I use it?
+You should use `bottom_nav_layout` when
+ - You have bottom nav bar
+and
+ - You don't want to deal with boilerplate code that coordinates bottom nav bar and the app's top level destinations.

 # Installation
 This package hasn't been released.
-Therefore the installiation is directly from github.
+Therefore the installation is directly from github.
 Add the following code to your `pubspec.yaml` file.
 ```yaml
 bottom_nav_layout:
   git: